 The rRK is derived from either the EMSK or a DSRK as specified in Section 4.1.
-For the purpose of rRK derivation, this document specifies derivation of a Usage-Specific Root Key (USRK) or a Domain-Specific USRK (DSUSRK) in accordance with [3] for re-authentication.
-The USRK designated for re-authentication is the re-authentication root key (rRK).
-A DSUSRK designated for re-authentication is the DSrRK available to a local ER server in a particular domain.
+For the purpose of rRK derivation, this document specifies derivation of a Usage-Specific Root Key (USRK) or a Domain-Specific USRK (DSUSRK) [RFC5295] for re-authentication.
+The USRK designated for re-authentication is the rRK.
+A DSUSRK designated for re-authentication is the DS-rRK available to a local ER server in a particular domain.
 For simplicity, the keys are referred to without the DS label in the rest of the document.
-However, the scope of the various keys is limited to just the respective domains they are derived for, in the case of the domain specific keys.
+However, the scope of the various keys is limited to just the respective domains for which they are derived, in the case of the domain-specific keys.
 Based on the ER server with which the peer performs the ERP exchange, it knows the corresponding keys that must be used.

-The rRK is used to derive an rIK, and rMSKs for one or more authenticators.
+The rRK is used to derive an rIK and rMSKs for one or more authenticators.
 The figure below shows the key hierarchy with the rRK, rIK, and rMSKs.

-Figure 5: Re-authentication Key Hierarchy
+Figure 6: Re-authentication Key Hierarchy

-The derivations in this document are according to [3].
+The derivations in this document are from RFC 5295.
 Key derivations and field encodings, where unspecified, default to that document.